smartdevicelink/sdl_core_documentation/docs/Software Architecture Document/Components View/index.md

 The view is represented by module and subsystem diagrams that show the system's export and import relationships.
 The Components View diagram and its elements description please see below.

-*Note*: UML notation for this Components View diagram is extended: both component and it's interfaces are highlighted with the same colour.
+*Note*: UML notation for this Components View diagram is extended: both component and its interfaces are highlighted with the same color.

 |||
 ##### Component View diagram